just-bi/odxl/README.md

 1. In HANA Studio/Eclipse, create a new HANA xs project.
 Alternatively, find an existing HANA xs project.
 2. Find the ODXL repository on github, and download the project as a zipped folder.
 (Select a particular branch if you desire so; typically you'll want to get the master branch)
 3. Extract the project from the zip.
 This will yield a folder.
 Copy its contents, and place them into your xs project directory (or one of its sub directories)
+3a.
+ODXL comes with a sample app that uses a number of Calculation views.
+The calculation views used in odxl_user_objects.xsodata are referenced by the package name system-local.public.rbouman.odxl.app.models.
+To activate the object correctly the project has to be installed into this package.
+Alternatively, you can modify the views to reflect the your own installation package.

 4. Activate the new content.

 After taking these steps, you should now have a working ODXL service, as well as a sample application.